mcqll/mcqll.github.io/README.md

 Notes for specific `position`s:

-- `faculty`: `description` should be the level, that is "Principal Investgator" or "Associate"
+- `faculty`: `description` should be the level, that is "Principal Investigator" or "Associate"
 - `postdoc`: (not currently set up to display on People page)
 - `grad`: